UAE National Day: Residents to get 4-day weekend as private sector holiday announced

 A unified holiday policy implemented in the country for both public and private sector workers ensures all employees get equal number of breaks throughout the year.

-Also called the UAE Union Day, the UAE marks the National Day on December 2 every year to celebrate the unification of the Emirates in 1971.
+The UAE marks the National Day — now called Eid Al Etihad — on December 2 every year to celebrate the unification of the Emirates in 1971.
 The country turns 53 this year.

+While some residents are flying out for the last long weekend of the year, many are also staying put.
+Several families have been preparing for huge gatherings, with some spending thousands of dirhams for village-wide celebrations.

+Expect fireworks to light up the sky and the UAE colours to fill the streets.
+Flags will be raised everywhere, from malls and leisure spots to the beach and the desert.

 ALSO READ: